Albert Martinez: Career

 In the television series Ikaw Lang ang Mamahalin, he portrayed Ferdinand Fuentebuella who marries a woman from a rich family to save the wealth of his own family.
 On the eve of Martinez's character's wedding, Fuentebuella had a one-night stand with a prostitute (portrayed by Gina Alajar and gets her pregnant.
 Fuentebuella is reunited with his daughter, Catherine (portrayed by Angelika dela Cruz) five years later but again gets separated from each other.
 Throughout the series Fuentebuella is determined to reunite again with his daughter as his loveless marriage deteriorates.
 This role of a sympathetic character was deemed a deviation from Martinez's usual portrayal of hateful characters in films.
 Commenting on his role after being asked how does he chooses his role, Martinez says that the audience views the characters as role models which they would like to emulate.
 He says that he tries to incorporate positive values in his role yet he makes sure that the character he portrays remains flawed adding that he is "always looking for a dark twist".

 Martinez starred as a downtrodden husband in the 2003 film Magnífico.
-He starred in the television series, Sa Piling Mo, together with Judy Ann Santos and Piolo Pascual which was shown on ABS-CBN.
-He also worked on the teleserye Maria Flordeluna in 2007 as the role of Gen. Leo Alicante.
-In 2009–2010, he worked on the teleserye May Bukas Pa, in the role of the antagonist turned protagonist Mayor Enrique Rodrigo.
+He then starred in the television series, Sa Piling Mo, together with Judy Ann Santos and Piolo Pascual which was shown on ABS-CBN.
+He also worked on the fantaserye Komiks Presents: Da Adventures of Pedro Penduko and the teleserye Maria Flordeluna in 2007 as the role of Gen. Leo Alicante.
+From 2009 to 2010, he worked on the teleserye May Bukas Pa, in the role of the antagonist turned protagonist Mayor Enrique Rodrigo.
 He played the role of Frank Crisanto on the teleserye Kung Tayo'y Magkakalayo, alongside Kris Aquino, Kim Chiu, Gina Pareño, Coco Martin, and Gerald Anderson.

-He directed the film Rosario which was shown at the 2010 Metro Manila Film Festival.
+Martinez then directed his first film film Rosario which was shown at the 2010 Metro Manila Film Festival.
+Although many praised his direction, he did not receive a directing nomination.

 Martinez was part of cast for the 2012 film, Born to Love You.
 His next major appearance in a feature film would be in the 2021 adult drama film The Housemaid, although he also figured in a special role in Revirginized which starred Sharon Cuneta.

 In 2021, he returns to GMA-7 as part of Las Hermanas.
+He also played the role of Dr. Richard Smith in Voltes V: Legacy.